mdmuzakkir86/Google_sheet_integration/README.md

 # This repo is for to add data to google sheet using python
-# Please follow the steps as per this doc https://drive.google.com/drive/folders/14xoaR1poX9bLLHlPxuNH0rHmNhfupaq8
+# Please follow the steps as per this doc: https://drive.google.com/file/d/1hgw0pJx2Y_YfacM8dekp97jG6rklrbnV/view?usp=drivesdk

-# Feel free to contact me if required
+# Please do not use my credentials I have just provided them for more clarity, those may not work.

+# Thanks you